KayTrust/kaytrust.github.io/docs/Specs/Ethereum-Attestation-Registry-with-Intermediate-Hash-Proof-Type.md

 ## Proof Verification Method

+To verify the proof, the hashes must be looked up on the registry smart contract.
+A credential is deemed valid if the Attestation Hash is valid *and* the Revocation Hash is not valid.

+The overall verification strategy is the following:

+- Look up the Verification Hash.
+  - If it is found, the credential is not valid.
+  - Otherwise, look up the Attestation Hash.
+    - If it is found, the credential is valid.
+    - Otherwise, the credential is not valid.

-The following steps MUST be applied by a credential's verifier to verify the proof.
+The following steps MUST be applied to look up either hash:

-1. **Step 1: Calculate the content's hash.**
-   1. If present, temporarily strip the whole `"proof"` attribute from the credential, even if it contains multiple proofs.
-   2. Serialize the resulting object as a string.
-TODO: Describe the serialization method (it must be deterministic).
-   3. Compute the SHA256 hash of the string.

-2. **Step 2: Determine both the Attestation and Revocation objects hashes.**
-   1. Create the following object:
-      ```json
-      {
-         "hash": <content's hash in hexadecimal>,
-         "status": "Valid"
-      }
-      ```
-   2. Serialize the object as a string.
-TODO: Describe the serialization method (it must be deterministic).
-   3. Compute the SHA256 hash of the string.
-Let's call this hash *Attestation Hash*.
-   4. Repeat operations 1-3, this time with a "Revoked" status instead of "Valid".
-Let's call this hash *Revocation Hash*.

-3. **Step 3: Look up the hashes on Ethereum.**
-   1. Check the credential's *revoked status*, by making a read call to the registry smart contract.
-      - Use the contract address and network as listed in the `proof` object.
+- Use the contract address and network listed in the `proof` object.
-      - Method: `verifications(bytes32 hash, address issuer)` function, where:
+- Call the `verifications(bytes32 hash, address issuer)` function, where:
-        - `hash` is the *Revocation Hash*.
+  - `hash` is the hash to verify.
   - `issuer` is the `ethereumAddress` of the issuer's DID, read from the DID Document.
 - The function returns an `(iat, exp)` pair.
-      - The revoked status is successful (i.e. the credential is revoked) if the following conditions are met:
+- The hash is found if the following conditions are met:
   - `iat` is not `0` and is lower than the time of the verification.
   - `exp` is `0` or is higher than the time of the verification.
-   2. If the revocation status fails, check the *validity status* likewise, using the *Attestation Hash*.

-The credential is deemed valid is the validity status is successful AND the revocation status is unsuccessful.

 ## Performance Considerations